julianna-langston/chart2music/docs/API/Config.md

 Format:
 * An HTML element, ideally a `<div>`

 This is the "closed caption" element.
-When a user navigates around the chart, their screen reader will be reading custom text we provide it.
+When a user navigates around the chart, their screen reader will read custom text we provide it.
 The CC element is where the screen reader's script is going to be printed.
 This element is the magic of how everything works.

 Why is it optional?
 Because we'll generate an element if you don't provide us one.
 However, if you provide us one, you can style it more effectively.